Family Farm services

 In 2018, Euro Garages submitted plans to build a drive thru lane around their existing northbound Starbucks store.
 In 2020, these plans were amended to include an additional drive thru restaurant on the parcel of land between the car park and the BP filling station.
 This was originally planned to be occupied by Greggs was changed to KFC.

-Four Shell Recharge electric vehicle charging points were installed in the southbound filling station during 2021 however they are yet to go live due to power supply issues.
+Four Shell Recharge electric vehicle charging points were installed on the southbound forecourt during 2021 but due to power supply issues they didn't go live until early 2023.